mattstyles/vfj-content/coding/introducing-grunt-banner/content.md

 ## Using Grunt-banner

-_The usage is unlikely to change much but check the [README](https://github.com/mattstyles/grunt-banner) in the repo anyway, also worth checking the build status on github or npm too_
+_The usage is unlikely to change much but check the [README](https://github.com/mattstyles/grunt-banner) in the repo anyway, also worth checking the build status on github or npm too_.</br>

 Using Grunt-banner is pretty simple, as you would expect.
 Grunt-banner accepts only 2 options - where to place the banner and the text to use as the banner.
-Then you feed it the list of files to add the banner to and it does it’s thing.
+Then you feed it the list of files to add the banner to and it does it’s thing.</br>

-_I’m going to assume you’ve got `node` and `npm` all going and that you’ve got some experience with `grunt`, if not, no worries, have a look [here](http://gruntjs.com/) to get started_
+_I’m going to assume you’ve got `node` and `npm` all going and that you’ve got some experience with `grunt`, if not, no worries, have a look [here](http://gruntjs.com/) to get started_.</br>

 So, get Grunt banner installed in your project: